 The best way to go about calculating costs is to evaluate factors on an individual basis.
 Use each component of your rehab plan to generate a new part of your investment.
 This guide will provide you with a general way to estimate the most common aspects of a rehab plan.

-While this is not an exhaustive list, it should give you a pretty good idea of what to expect when trying to estimate the cost to rehab a house.
+The construction items and systems below is not an exhaustive list, but it should give you a pretty good idea of what to expect when trying to estimate the cost to rehab a house.

 Again, the pricing of these components is largely dependent on your local market, where material pricing is affected by local taxes, and labor pricing by legal requirements, supply and demand forces, and choice of finishings.
 This is also why it is helpful to use our rehab cost estimator to understand the local pricing of those components.